J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 Bioinformatic pipline utiliced in XXXXXX for the annotation of Biomphalaria sudanica.

 ## Publication_Bsudanica_annotation.sh
 The script is subdevided into several blocks of analysis and/or file preparation in order to facilitate re-runs.
 Which blocks are ran at a time can be controlled by setting to true variables located from lines 7 to 52 (all written in all caps).
 Other important variables for the run are located betwee lines 59 to 113.
-Some will be discussed now while others more specific will be mentioned as they become relevant:
+Some will be discussed now while others more specific will be mentioned as they become relevant.
+Input files that are not third party databeses are included in: Other_Input_Files

 ### General variables:
 1) species_name: Name for the species being annotated
-2) genome_file: Full path to the genome assembly in fasta format
+2) genome_file: Full path to the genome assembly in fasta format.
+File available on the NCBI: SRRXXXXXX
 3) work_dir: Full path to the working directory (needs to exists
 4) threads: Number of computer cores available for the analysis.
 Used whenever possible.